 The Ethereum project is using that Blockchain software to create so-called "smart contracts" that can self-execute.
 It has the potential to cut out the middlemen like banks and lawyers in transactions, revolutionising major industries.

-Obviously, every financial institution wants to make sure that its transactions are secure.
+Obviously, every financial institution wants to ensure that its transactions are secure.
 And with the release of blockchain, they can have more confidence in electronic currencies.

-Ripple works with financial institutions to send money around in a fast, secure environment.
+Binance Coin works with Ethereum to send money in a fast, secure environment.

-Litecoin hit highs of $35 on May 10th and is currently sitting at $47.70, which is more than a 1,390% increase since the start of the year.
-Litecoin was inspired by Bitcoin and is very similar in technology and purpose.
+Litecoin started the year off at an all-time high of $173.84 and is currently sitting at $259.06, which is an almost 50% increase since the start of the year.
+Litecoin was inspired by Bitcoin and is very similar in its technology and purpose.
 Like Bitcoin, it isn’t controlled by a government or bank and is also open-source.

 The main reason behind the recent rally has been the rising support and adoption of SegWit.
 Litecoin, like Bitcoin, has a block capability that limits the number of transactions per block.

-You could make it rich if you buy into cryptocurrencies.
-Or you may end up with less than you started with.
-Think about it in terms of the 1848 gold rush.
+You could strike it rich if you buy into cryptocurrencies, or you may end up with less than you started with.
+Think about it in terms of the 1848 Gold Rush.
 Some people found gold in California, and they became very wealthy… But the majority rushed to California, spent a lot of money, and came back with nothing.

 Now, we’re not trying to scare you.
-We’re just reminding you that cryptocurrencies are speculative and, if you buy into them, you should proceed with caution.
-Make sure that the site you’re using is secure and that the money you’re putting into them is money you can afford to lose.
+We’re just reminding you that cryptocurrencies are speculative, and if you buy into them, you should proceed with caution.
+Make sure that the site you’re using is secure and that you can afford to lose the money you’re investing.

 Here’s to the cryptocurrency millionaires!
-May we all know them; may we all become them.
+May we all know them, and may we all become them.